pytorch/glow/docs/AOT.md

 ### Quantized network
 To build and run the example, you just need to execute:
 * `make run`.
-By default, quantized resnet example is going to be executed.
+By default, quantized Resnet50 example is going to be executed.

-This run performs almost the same steps as non-quantized resnet50 version except it emits bundle based on the quantization profile:
+This run performs almost the same steps as non-quantized Resnet50 version except it emits bundle based on the quantization profile:
 `loader tests/images/imagenet/cat_285.png -image_mode=0to1 -d resnet50
 -load_profile=profile.yml -cpu -emit-bundle build`